My name is Elaine and ever since I was a little girl, I knew of 3 things:

 2) I loved music.

-3) I wanted to travel the world.
+3) I was going to travel the world.

 With Love + Energy,